Create a culture that means business™

 Talented workers tend to know their worth.
 If you are not paying them appropriately, they will have no problem finding an organization that will.

 Retaining high performing employees in the current business climate is very challenging, and with the many detrimental costs of employee turnover, your company’s bottom line could be adversely affected.
-If your turnover rate is higher than you would like, it might be time to take a close look at day-to-day operations and find the root cause as to why people are so willing to leave your organization.
+If your organization has a high turnover rate, it might be time to take a close look at day-to-day operations and find the root cause as to why people are so willing to leave your organization.
 Sometimes, it is a simple fix.
 Other times, a complete organizational reinvention is needed to ensure the external perception of your organization matches the internal.
 At the end of the day, a company that focuses on engaging their employees, whether through strong leadership, culture, recognition, or rewards is on the right track to reducing turnover.